dougeby/IntuneDocs/intune/windows-update-settings.md

 - **Windows reference documentation**: [Update/BranchReadinessLevel](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update#update-branchreadinesslevel)
 Set the channel (branch) from which the device receives Windows updates.
 Different channels can use different deferral periods before updates are delivered.

 For example, the *Semi-Annual Channel* has a six-month deferral.
-This means if you use this channel with no additional deferrals from this body of settings, the device installs the update six-months after its release.
+If you use this channel with no additional deferrals from this body of settings, the device installs the update six-months after its release.

 Supported update channels: